aws-samples/revolutionizing-analytics-data-transformation-on-aws/README.md

 ### 5.4 Configure the Target Endpoint
 1. Go to [AWS Database Migration Service on the console](https://console.aws.amazon.com/dms/v2/).
 2. Click on `Endpoints` followed by **Create endpoint**.
-3. Enter the following parameter values.
+3. Enter the following parameter values and replace `<<add your bucket name here>>`.
 If the parameter is not mentioned in the table, always leave it to the default value.

 	| Parameter | Values |
 	| ------------- |-------------|